cyberninja13/SOC/README.md

 Behavioural based will run the code or program in isolated environment and monitor the behavior for suspicious behavior (ex.
 The chrome browser will try to access the CMD).
 Also it's called dynamic analysis or sandboxing.

+## Incident-response
+Preparation: means prepare the infrastructure to handle incidents by placing all security controls (ips, ids, firewall) and create process and procedures to handle incidents.

+• Detection & Analysis: analyze the incidents and make sure it is not a false positive.
+What are the signs of incidents and sources of indicators(alert,logs,pepole), and incident documentation.

+• Containment &Recovery: contain the incidents from spreading or increasing damage.
+An essential part of containment is decision-making (e.g., shut down a system, disconnect it from a network, disable certain functions).

+• Post-Incident Activity: learning and improving phase.
+To learn about the incident and modify our security controls (ips, ids, firewall) to prevent it in future.

+## Ports
+20	File Transfer Protocol (FTP) Data Transfer
+21	File Transfer Protocol (FTP) Command Control
+22	Secure Shell (SSH)
+23	Telnet - Remote login service, unencrypted text messages 25	Simple Mail Transfer Protocol (SMTP) E-mail Routing 53	Domain Name System (DNS) service
+80	Hypertext Transfer Protocol (HTTP) used in World Wide Web 110	Post Office Protocol (POP3) used by e-mail clients to retrieve e-mail from a server 119	Network News Transfer Protocol (NNTP)
+123	Network Time Protocol (NTP)
+143	Internet Message Access Protocol (IMAP) Management of Digital Mail 161	Simple Network Management Protocol (SNMP)
+194	Internet Relay Chat (IRC)
+443	HTTP Secure (HTTPS) HTTP over TLS/SSL

 ## Offer-Customer